GreenSteam/pycon.dk/index.md

 - Linux/UNIX friendly Python scripts *by Thomas Ammitzb&oslash;ll-Bach*
 - Interfacing hardware with PySerial *by J. P. Petersen*
+- Using domain-specific languages for writing tests *by Vladimir Keleshev*

 * * *